-We recently became aware of a contamination issue (involving asbestos fibres) impacting one of the categories of fire-rated door ‘cores’ previously used in the production of certain Pyropanel fire-rated doors in Australia and New Zealand.
+This is an update to our previously published notice regarding asbestos fibres impacting one of the categories of fire-rated door ‘cores’ previously used in the production of certain Pyropanel fire-rated doors in Australia and New Zealand.

-The issue is currently being investigated, but in the meantime we are publishing this notice for transparency and informing relevant parties as part of steps to help ensure safe working and handling practices in connection with the relevant ‘core’ product and any fire-rated doors that may be impacted.
+The issue continues to be investigated, but in the meantime we have published this notice (including its prior iteration) for transparency and informing relevant parties as part of steps to help ensure safe working and handling practices in connection with the relevant ‘core’ product and any fire-rated doors that may be impacted.

 Below is further information in relation to this issue: